osmosis-labs/mesh-security/docs/ibc/Serializability.md

 1. Start Tx on Sending Chain: Acquire all read/write locks on all data that will be touched.
 This is the "growing" phase of the lock.
 2. Process Packet on Receiving Chain: Acquire all read/write locks on all data, process data, release all locks.
 This goes from the "growing" phase to the "shrinking" phase.
-3. Process Ack on the Sending Chain: Process ack, and release all locks.
+3. Process ACK on the Sending Chain: Process ACK, and release all locks.
 This is the "shrinking" phase.

 Note that blockchains actually process all transactions sequentially (this is one of their main purposes), so we can simplify this by considering any non-IBC transaction to get and release locks on all data it touches during its execution.